grommet/grommet/src/js/components/RadioButton/README.md

 **name**

+Required.
 The DOM name attribute value to use for the underlying <input/> element.

 ```
 string